 Living like that is hard and isolating.
 I am often the only person around who needs to do complicated mathematical equations before eating anything, before going anywhere, before mowing my lawn, shoveling snow, taking a walk, or before going to sleep at night.
 Diabetes is always on my mind, whether I like it or not.
 In my everyday life, I am alone.
 Even with my closest family and friends by my side.

 I started writing about my life with type 1 diabetes in February of 2000.
 First as a way to journal, and keep records, maybe so one day my family could look back on my struggles and successes and better understand me.
 I started blogging late in 2004, when tools started making it much easier to self-publish.
 By then the writing evolved into a way for me to cope with diabetes.

 Life with a chronic disease is full of many vague thoughts and feelings, and I found the exercise of putting words to those thoughts and feelings helpful.
 I wasn’t the only one.
 There were four or five others who also started blogging about their lives with diabetes.
 The Diabetes Online Community took off, and hasn’t slowed down since.
 A handful of us has turned into thousands of us.
 The support and encouragement I find “out there” is immeasurable, and plays a crucial role in my self-care.

 I bring an honest and open account of my life with diabetes.
 I work hard to stay involved, and contribute as much as I can back to the community that has changed my life in such a beneficial way.

 This blog is a personal blog written and edited by me (Scott K. Johnson) and is intended for the general public.
-I am not a medical professional, and nothing on this site should be construed as medical advice.
+I am not a medical professional, and nothing on this site should be interpreted as medical advice.
 Speak to your health care provider for questions specific to your situation.